 Here is a diagram of an acoustic guitar.

-Below the diagram of an acoustic guitar you will find explanations of the guitar's parts and their function.
+Below the diagram of an acoustic guitar you'll find explanations of the acoustic guitar's parts and their function.

 The parts labeled in red are must know and the ones named in black you should know.